-- The regular meeting of the Pella Public Library’s Board of Trustees takes place on the 2nd Tuesday of the month at 4:00 p.m.
+- The next regular meeting of the Pella Public Library’s Board of Trustees will take place on Tuesday, 12/12/23 at 4:30 p.m. in the Library's Meeting Room.

-- There will be a special meeting of the Library Board of Trustees on Tuesday, 5/26 at 4 pm.
-Members of the community are welcome to attend this public meeting.
+- Members of the community are welcome to attend this public meeting.

 The Public Library Board has five primary roles: